RTXteam/RTX/README.md

 ### subdirectory `code/kg2/mediKanren`

-Contains the code for exporting a version of the RTX-KG2 knowledge graph that is formatted and indexed for use with the [mediKanren](https://github.com/webyrd/mediKanren). knowledge graph exploration tool.
+Contains the code for exporting a version of the RTX-KG2 knowledge graph that is formatted and indexed for use with the [mediKanren](https://github.com/webyrd/mediKanren) knowledge graph exploration tool [(link)](code/kg2/mediKanren).

 ### subdirectory `code/reasoningtool/kg-construction`